selfishprimate/gerillass-docs/content/docs/latest/sizer.md

 # Sizer

 {{< featured type="Mixin" name="sizer" >}}
-Sizer mixin helps you to size elements with one statement (or two).
+**Sizer** Sass mixin helps you to size elements with one statement (or two).
 Size elements or create square or recangle shapes very easily.
 {{< /featured >}}

 ## Arguments